bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 Input module
 ~~~~~~~~~~~~~~~~~~~
 An input type of modules handles external input streams, does data deduplication, transforms raw data to objects.
-In the SJ platform the TCP Input Stream processor is currently implemented in an Input module.
+In the SJ-Platform the TCP Input Stream processor is currently implemented in an Input module.

 .. figure:: _static/InputModuleStructure.png